anishoswal/Information-Dissemination-in-a-Graph/README.md

 **1. Reduce/Contain Dissemination:**

 To reduce the information dissemination in a graph, the two approaches are to remove either nodes or edges from the graph.
-Both approaches have their applications in different situations.
+Both approaches have their applications in different situations.<br />
 For example, in social-media networks, we cannot just remove nodes(users) in most of the cases.
 So we use edge deletion.
 In other cases such as containing virus propagation, it is effective to use node deletion.
 The Netshield algorithm removes the k nodes and Netmelt algorithm removes k edges from the graph.<br /><br />
         **- NetShield Algorithm:**<br />